Akati90/SQL_Style/README.md

         u.id,
         u.name,
         u.created_at
-from users u
+from schema_name.users u

 -- Bad
 select
         u.created_at,
         u.name,
         u.id,
-from users u
+from schema_name.users u
 ```

 When you have mutliple join conditions, place each one on their own indented line: